 Where can I camp on the Rideau Trail?

-For full information on camping and roofed accommodations on the Rideau Trail, please visit our Overnight Accommodations page which includes info on campsites, B&Bs & more.
+For information on camping and roofed accommodations on the Rideau Trail, please visit our Overnight Accommodations page which includes info on campsites, B&Bs & more.
+We encourage your input to enhance the available information.

 May I travel the Rideau Trail on my bicycle?